We are all familiar with the Google Drive storage. There are many ways to stop uploading for PC and smartphones.

 - Go to the Settings on your smartphone.

-- Locate the Google settings option and tap on it.
+- Search the Google settings option and tap on it.

-- It will take you to the page where you can see a bunch of different settings—select the “Backup” option from here.
+- It will take you to a page with several different settings—select the Backup option from here.

-- On the following page, you have to disable the “Back up to Google Drive” option to stop uploading files to Google Drive.
-You can also enable the “Use Wi-Fi only” option to backup media files only when you will be connected to a Wi-Fi network.
+- On the following page, you must disable the “Back up to Google Drive” option to stop uploading files to Google Drive.
+You can also enable the “Use Wi-Fi only” option to backup media files only when you are connected to a Wi-Fi network.

 - After that, restart your phone.